FrogsInSpace/SmartLocalization3/README.md

+# Smart Localization 3

-# Smart Localization 2 by Niklas Borglund & Jakob Hillerström
+In comparison with original Smart Localization 2, developed by Niklas Borglund & Jakob Hillerström this fork have some advantages:

+-Unity 2018.2 full support
+-TextMesh Pro support
+-Sprite loading from resources
+-UI.Image component
+-Sprite component
+-For greater experience you can choose localizations for a certain item in Inspector -Legacy code removed
+-New example scene

+# Instruction

 Localizing your game has never been this easy.
 Localize your game with only a few mouse clicks.